It is important to understand what Application Lifecycle Management (ALM) enables clients to do within Anaplan.

 New models to support additional business requirements.

 We know that change is inevitable.
-Here are some tips to follow during deployment:
+Here are some tips to follow before and during deployment:

-Consider segregation of duties for Dev and Prod models/workspaces
+Consider segregation of duties for development and production models/workspaces.

 If a data hub (see above) is used, consider the following:

-Set up imports from live data hub into development model to eliminate need for import source remapping on deployment
+Set up imports from live data hub into development models.

 The content in this article has not been evaluated for all Anaplan implementations and may not be recommended for your specific situation.